3C286 Band6Pol Calibration for CASA 6.6.1

 os.system('rm -rf 3c286_Band6.pol.cal.ms')

-Using the parameter width we average the channels, in order to reduce the size of the output file (3c286_Band6.pol.cal.ms will have 16 channels).
-In Band 3 TDM observations, averaging more than about 8 channels in full Stokes would produce significant bandwidth smearing.
+Using the parameter width we average the channels in order to reduce the size of the output file (3c286_Band6.pol.cal.ms will have 16 channels).
+In TDM observations, averaging more than about 8 channels in dual pol (XX,YY of 128 channels each) or 4 in full Stokes (XX,XY,YX,YY of 64 channels each) would produce significant bandwidth smearing.
+For details, see the relevant CASA notebook and this document.

 References